Epicurean Vegan

 1 acidophilus capsule

-1 Tbs cold-press corn oil (I didn’t have any, so I used olive oil)
+1 Tbs cold-pressed corn oil (I used olive oil)

 1 tsp lemon juice